Back to Shows

-Since it first hatched in 1993, Honk! - a charming twist on Hans Christian Andersen’s ‘The Ugly Duckling’ - has winged its way around the world in over 8,000 productions.
+Since it first hatched in 1993, Honk! – a charming twist on Hans Christian Andersen’s ‘The Ugly Duckling’ – has winged its way around the world in over 11,000 productions, 1,100 of which were in the UK and Europe.

 Seen by over 6 million people, Honk! has won multiple awards including the 2000 Olivier Award for Best Musical, beating The Lion King and Mamma Mia!